**Alt text:** A person using a calculator while working on financial papers at a desk, with a pen and a smartphone nearby.

 The story begins with Andrea and Hong Cao, a mother-daughter duo armed not with degrees from elite business schools—but with genuine passion, determination, and an ache (literally).

-Andrea, a college student at the time, teamed up with her mother Hong, who had long-established and accepted knowledge of Eastern wellness techniques.
+Andrea, a college student at the time, teamed up with her mother Hong, who had traditional knowledge of Eastern wellness techniques.
 Hong’s own back pain sparked the idea for Q-Flex—a handheld, curved, pressure-point tool that helps users apply acupressure to hard-to-reach spots.

 Together, they designed it.
 Then they 3D-printed it.
 Then they sold it.
-And before they knew it, they were standing ahead of the Shark Tank panel.
+And before they knew it, they were standing in front of the Shark Tank panel.

 What came next was pure acupressure anarchy—in the best possible way.